funloader/DITISS/DITISS-DevOps-Roadmap/Compliance Audit/Session_01_02.md

 📝 **Reporting :** Summarize audit findings, outlining discovered vulnerabilities, risk prioritizations, improvement recommendations, and evidence supporting conclusions.
 Reports serve as actionable documents for decision-makers.

 🛠️ **Remediation & Follow-up :** Coordinate with organizational teams to address issues found during the audit, implement changes, monitor improvements, and schedule future audits as required.
 Continuous improvement is reinforced by this phase.

+📜 **Audit Charter :**  A formal, executive-approved document that authorizes the audit and defines its purpose, scope, authority, roles, and expectations.

+🗣️ **Exit Meeting :**  A closing discussion with stakeholders to review key findings, validate accuracy, and align on remediation before the final report.

 These phases structure the audit process for repeatability, completeness, and effectiveness, supporting organizations in sustaining high standards of cybersecurity.
 ```